divaricatum/cl-faq/README.md

 ### <span id="lfmissingemail">Q. I have misplaced the email telling me the URL from which I can download your license?</span>

-**NOTE: Express lincenses are part of the download so this item does not apply to Express.**
+**NOTE: Express licenses are part of the download so this item does not apply to Express.**

 We can send the license to you by email.
 (The link is to